-- Ensuring that effective systems are in place to accurately reflect individual pupil, group, and whole school attendance and punctuality patterns. - Providing the Management Committee with information to enable them to evaluate the success of this Policy and practice. - The day-to-day implementation and management of the school Attendance Policy and procedures. - Having effective systems and procedures for encouraging regular school attendance and investigating the underlying causes of poor attendance. - Ensuring that all staff, including teachers, support staff and volunteers, understand their responsibilities for following the Attendance Policy, modelling good attendance behaviour, and ensuring pupils follow the Policy as well and that it is implemented fairly and consistently. - Making parents and carers aware of the school Attendance Policy and procedures by making them available on the school website, on request from the school office, or through an attendance leaflet for parents.
+- Ensuring that effective systems are in place to accurately reflect individual pupil, group, and whole school attendance and punctuality patterns. - Providing The Management Committee with information to enable them to evaluate the success of this Policy and practice. - The day-to-day implementation and management of the school Attendance Policy and procedures. - Having effective systems and procedures for encouraging regular school attendance and investigating the underlying causes of poor attendance. - Ensuring that all staff, including teachers, support staff and volunteers, understand their responsibilities for following the Attendance Policy, modelling good attendance behaviour, and ensuring pupils follow the Policy as well and that it is implemented fairly and consistently. - Making parents and carers aware of the school Attendance Policy and procedures by making them available on the school website, on request from the school office, or through an attendance leaflet for parents.

-1.3 Senior Lead responsible for attendance:
+1.3 Senior attendance champion:

-Our Senior Lead on attendance is responsible for:
+Our Senior attendance champion is responsible for:

-- Monitoring individual pupil, group and whole school attendance and punctuality and ensuring useful data is reported to the Head teacher half termly. - Contact and work with parents or carers regarding concerns about their child's attendance. - Arranging meetings with parents or carers to discuss support and set targets for those experiencing attendance difficulties. - Supporting admin staff in offering initial challenge and support when pupils are late or absent and working with key partners if attendance and/or punctuality becomes an issue. - Monitoring attendance data and ensuring the Head teacher receives this information every half term. - Providing attendance "watch" lists to school administrators for daily monitoring. - Coordinating daily punctuality checks with late pupils. - Processing all legal documentation regarding attendance monitoring including penalty notices to the LA.
+- Setting a clear vision for improving and maintaining good attendance. - Establishing and maintaining effective systems for tackling absence, making sure they are followed by all staff, using absence data to focus the collective efforts of the school. - Monitoring and evaluating the progress of individual pupil, group and whole school attendance and punctuality and ensuring useful data is reported to the Head teacher half termly. - Contact and work with parents or carers regarding concerns about their child's attendance. - Arranging meetings with parents or carers to discuss support and set targets for those experiencing attendance difficulties.
+These will involve the pupil where they are old enough to understand. - Supporting admin staff in offering initial challenge and support when pupils are late or absent and working with key partners if attendance and/or punctuality becomes an issue. - Monitoring attendance data thoroughly and ensuring both the Head teacher and Management Committee receives the data and reports every half term. - Providing attendance "watch" lists to school administrators for daily monitoring. - Coordinating daily punctuality checks with late pupils. - Processing all legal documentation regarding attendance monitoring including penalty notices to the LA.